Invariant Policy Learning: A Causal Perspective: Warfarin Dosing Case Study

 \subsection{Analyzing Invariant Sets}

-Although our method may not improve the generalizability performance, we can use the invariance-based approach to further analyze the dependence between the patient's features and the reward.
-This allows us to look for potential causal parents, e.g., by taking the intersection of the accepted invariant sets.
-This is similar to Invariant Causal Prediction \citep{PBM16}, except that we here employ the off-policy invariance test to account for the distributional shift between the initial and the test policies.
-On these data, with a confidence level of 5\%, this approach returns the empty set, which can happen if there are highly correlated variables, for example \citet{HeinzeDeml2017}.
-We can still extract more information by obtaining the defining sets (see Section~2.2 in \citet{HeinzeDeml2017}).
-The resulting defining sets of size 2 are \{CYP2C9, VKORC1\}, \{Age, VKORC1\}, \{Enzyme inducer status, VKORC1\}, \{Race, VKORC1\} and \{VKORC1, Indication for warfarin treatment\} (see Appendix~\ref{app:warfarin:defining_set} for variable details).
-These variables are potential causal parents in the sense that at least one variable in these sets is a causal parent.
+In addition to learning an optimal invariant policy, we can use the invariance-based approach to further analyze the dependence between the patient's features and the reward as discussed in Section~\ref{sec:off_icp}.
+In particular, we apply the off-policy invariant causal prediction algorithm (see Algorithm~\ref{alg:off_icp} in Appendix~\ref{app:alg:off_icp}) to find potential causal ancestors of the reward.
+On this dataset, with a confidence level of 5\%, the algorithm returns the empty set, which can happen if the covariates are highly correlated, for example \cite{HeinzeDeml2017}.
+Nonetheless, we can still extract more information by obtaining the defining sets (see Section~2.2 in \cite{HeinzeDeml2017}).
+The resulting defining set of size 2 is \{Race, VKORC1\} (see Appendix~\ref{app:warfarin:defining_set} for more details on the variables).
+These variables are potential causal ancestors in the sense that at least one variable in these sets is a causal ancestor.